JeNeSuisPasDave/AdventOfCode-2025/notes.md

 **09:07**

 Added some elapsed time messages to see where the bottleneck is.
 Right now it seems to be in the flood fill algorithm, which is not surprising.

+*Sunday, 2025-12-28*

+**15:45**

+Still working out an efficient method for determing inside versus outside of the loop.
+Right now I'm determining the inside direction relative to each red tile.
+If I can do that correctly, then I just look at each area to make sure the corner tiles are pointing inside the area and thatn there are no green-crossings within the area.
+This should be much faster than the "loop fill" method I was using originally.

+I'm having to draw out the various combinations of tiles to guide my 'inside direction' detection algorithm creation, so still a work in progress.